Do you need these steps?

-- Migration Assistant now catalogs the content on your PC, and calculates how much storage space is used by each category of files.
+- Migration Assistant will now catalogue the content on your PC and calculate how much storage space is being used by each category of files.
 This can take a few minutes.
 When ready, select the information to transfer.
 You might need to scroll down to see the complete list.
-Learn more about what data is moved, and where.
+Find out more about what data is moved, and where.

-- After Migration Assistant is done, quit Migration Assistant on both computers, then log in to the migrated account on your Mac to see its files.
+- After Migration Assistant has finished, close it on both computers, then log in to the migrated account on your Mac to see its files.
 The account uses the same name and password as the account on your PC.

-- Authorize your Mac for iTunes Store purchases.
-It’s important to do this before you sync or play content downloaded from the iTunes Store.
+- Authorise your Mac for iTunes Store purchases.
+It's important to do this before you sync or play content downloaded from the iTunes Store.

 If you need to transfer data from another Windows user account, log in to that account on your PC, then repeat the steps in this article.